modfin/wsrpc/README.md

 * Stream handlers channels go straight to client, mind your output

 ## Issues
 * The error handling could probably be done with middleware, alternatively a logger could be attached
-* Attaching request IDs to each context will make debugging and error tracing easier
 * A data race occurs for both wrapped channel types when a stream handler is called with long polling.